mong/shinyproxy/README.md

 ## Note on shiny applications

 ### Install
-_shinyproxy_ do not pull images from remote regisries.
+_shinyproxy_ do not pull images from remote registries.
 To make images available locally at each node these have to be pulled the first time they are used, _e.g._
 ```
 docker pull hnskde/qmongr
 ```